tgstation/tgstation-server/README.md

 - `ControlPanel:AllowedOrigins`: Set the Access-Control-Allow-Origin headers to this list of origins for all responses (also enables all headers and methods).
 This is overridden by `ControlPanel:AllowAnyOrigin`

-- `Elasticsearch`: tgstation-server-v4 also supports automatically ingesting its logs to ElasticSearch.
+- `Elasticsearch`: tgstation-server also supports automatically ingesting its logs to ElasticSearch.
 You can set this up in the setup wizard, or with the following configuration:
   ```yml
   Elasticsearch:
     Enable: true